Personalisation: Top-level marketing for third-level institutions

 What better way to market universities than to use as much new tech as possible.
 Your target market is a generation that can’t imagine the world without mobile devices and the misery of choosing between the phone line and the internet.

 New generations consume content differently.
 It’s why universities need to adjust their marketing strategy accordingly.
-There are many ways in which universities can implement new tech to personalise their marketing strategy.
+There are many ways in which universities can implement new tech to personalise their third-level marketing strategy.